stevedonovan/gentle-intro/7-shared-and-networking.md

 note: Run with `RUST_BACKTRACE=1` for a backtrace. wait Err(Any)
 ```

+In fact, the word 'panic' is unfortunate, because it sounds desperate and unplanned.
+Rust panics
+are more structured.
+The stack is 'unwound' just as in C++ - all allocated objects are dropped, and
+a backtrace is generated.

+## Threads Don't Borrow

 It's possible for the thread closure to capture values, but _not_ by borrowing!

 ```rust